xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __set_reduced_tcp_boundary__(self, boundary):

 ```
-Set the boundary of the reduced mode
+Set the boundary of the safety boundary mode

 Note:
     1. This interface relies on Firmware 1.2.0 or above